DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/developer/DiskCaching.md

 ### GRIB Indexing and Caching

-In 4.3 and above, for each GRIB file the CDM writes a _grib extent file_ using the filename plus suffix <b>_.gbx9_</b>.
-So a file named <b>_filename.grib1_</b> will have an extent file <b>_filename.grib1.gbx9_</b> created for it the first time that its read.
-Usually a _cdm extent file_ is also created, using the filename plus suffix <b>_.ncx_</b>.
-So a file named filename.grib1 will have an extent file filename.grib1.ncx created for it the first time.
+In 4.3 and above, for each GRIB file the CDM writes a _grib index file_ using the filename plus suffix <b>_.gbx9_</b>.
+So a file named <b>_filename.grib1_</b> will have an index file <b>_filename.grib1.gbx9_</b> created for it the first time that its read.
+Usually a _cdm index file_ is also created, using the filename plus suffix <b>_.ncx_</b>.
+So a file named filename.grib1 will have an index file filename.grib1.ncx created for it the first time.
 When a GRIB file is only part of a collection of GRIB files, then the ncx file may be created only for the collection.

-The location of these extent files is controlled by a caching strategy.
-The default strategy is to try to place the extent files in the same directory as the data file.
-If that directory is not writeable, then the default strategy is to write the extent files in the default caching directory.
+The location of these index files is controlled by a caching strategy.
+The default strategy is to try to place the index files in the same directory as the data file.
+If that directory is not writeable, then the default strategy is to write the index files in the default caching directory.
 In a client application using the CDM, that default will be

 <b>_${user_home}/.unidata/cache/._</b>